Updated: Oct 24

-Having a savvy public relations strategy for your cannabis business is more important than establishing strong public relations in any other market right now.
+Having a savvy public relations (PR) strategy in the cannabis industry is perhaps more important than establishing strong public relations in any other market right now.
 This brand new industry has no definitive blueprint, it’s like the wild-west.

-When it comes time to launch and promote your B2B or B2C Cannabis business, you’ll notice the barriers that exist at every turn in this competitive, highly regulated market.
+When it comes time for you to launch and promote your B2B or B2C Cannabis business, you’ll notice at every turn the many barriers that exist in this competitive, highly-regulated market.
 But it’s a journey you don’t have to take alone if you can find the right public relations partner.

-In this article, we consult communications expert, Scot Rutledge, to discuss why public relations are uniquely important in the cannabis industry, what public relations can do for your business, the difference between public relations and marketing, and share our top 5 favorite PR tips that you won’t want to skimp on.
+In this article we consulted with communications expert, Scot Rutledge, to discuss why public relations is uniquely important in the cannabis industry, what public relations can do for your business, the difference between public relations and marketing, and share our top 5 favorite PR tips that you won’t want to skimp on.

-As a bonus, stay tuned until the very end of the article where we’ll list the 3 best cannabis PR agencies to build your brand with.
+As a bonus, stay tuned until the very end of the article where we’ll list the 3 best cannabis PR agencies to start building your brand with.